dannysmith/sparta-testframework/README.md

 ## Installation

 **Prerequisites**: Ruby 1.9.3 and MySQL-devel.
 On OSX you could use [Homebrew](http://brew.sh) to install these.
 I'd reccomend [Rbenv](https://github.com/sstephenson/rbenv) is you're on OSX.

-On windows you should install Ruby200 (32-bit version) and DevKit.
+On windows you should install Ruby193 (32-bit version) and DevKit.

-On OSX/Unix, is should just be a case of checking out the repository and running `bundle install`.
-Unfortunately, on Windows things are a little more difficult.
+On OSX/Unix/windows, is should just be a case of checking out the repository and running `bundle install`.

 ### Cucumber Tests
 There's only one build step, which executes the following commands: